nooku/guides.nooku.org/get-started/com_todo-backend.md

 * Change the Default View or Your Component
 * Create a Backend List View
 * Create a Form to Edit Your Todos
-* Add Actionbar to Your Views
+* Add an Actionbar to Your Views
 * Add a Menubar to Your List View